Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 377:
 - By cyanflower.
-- Made to fit in with Sorao's redesign of Cube 376, following the "Advanced Gameboy" idea of it.
-Like the original cube, this one has a "hostile" spin on the cube it's a counterpart of, having a mad expression and a heavy secondary gradient.
+- Made to fit in with Sorao’s “Advanced Gameboy” redesign of Cube 376, but based on the original cube’s mad expression and heavy gradient.

 cube 378:
 - By JigglypuffGD.